CIS565-Fall-2017/Project3-CUDA-Path-Tracer/README.md

   Human eyes are more interested in places with higher light intensity, or where colors change rapidly.

   I think I can make some changes in the ray generating function in the future, re-arrange rays according to light intensity and color shifting, to generate a similar picture with fewer iterations.

+  And besides, sorry for being late submission for 5 hours.